eXascaleInfolab/seer/README.md

 docker-compose up -d --build
 ```

-- **Note**: If docker is properly installed, the tool should be available through http://localhost:12007
+- launch the tool through http://localhost:12007.
+If the tool is not available, make sure that docker is properly installed.

 ### Collect static files and initialize django models